soura-phy/soura-phy.github.io/index.md

 ---

-I am a 5th-year undergraduate at Indian Institute of Science, Bengaluru, with a broad interest in theoretical and computational physics.
-I mainly work on high-energy astrophysics/astro-particle physics.
-I like computing stuff, as it makes the raw equations come into life in front of my eyes.
-Solving equations on a computer often motivates me to learn new physics concepts.
+I am a 5th-year undergraduate at Indian Institute of Science, Bengaluru, with a broad interest in Physics.

+My main areas of interest are astroparticle physics, high energy astrophysics and cosmology.
+I have worked in various subfields of physics, ranging from early-Universe cosmology to chemical physics.
+I joined the IISc in 2020, and have since worked on a few research projects alongside my core and elective courses.
+I have taken graduate-level courses in astrophysics, cosmology and theoretical high-energy physics.

+My first project at IISc was on transitions in dimers, which introduced me to practical uses of quantum mechanics.
+I then started working on general relativity with a reading project.
+Following this, I went to the Australian National University to work on my first astrophysics project, funded by the ANU's Future Research Talent program.
+I worked at the Mount Stromlo Observatory for three months and worked on positron annihilation in the interstellar medium, which can tell us a lot about dark matter.
+Thereafter, I started working on early Universe cosmology at IISc, specifically involving the epoch of 'inflation' when the Universe expanded exponentially fast.
+This formed my bachelor's dissertation at IISc.
+In 2024, I started another project that explores interactions of dark matter with ordinary matter using the farthest observed galaxies in the Universe.
+In the meanwhile, I have also been working on tools for teaching basic mathematical physics using a bunch of tools in Mathematica, and have co-authored a journal article on group theory and its physical applications using the same.

+More information about my projects are available on the <a href='projects.html'>Projects</a> page

 ## Education